-Blocking an online harasser can help protect against unwarranted, inappropriate, and harmful conduct toward you, both as a person and as a writer, especially in instances in which the harassment is causing high levels of anxiety and contributing to negative feelings and self-perception.
+Blocking an online harasser can help protect against unwarranted, inappropriate, and harmful conduct, especially if the harassment is causing high levels of anxiety and contributing to negative feelings.

 Never hesitate to block someone who is causing you grief or interfering with your ability to function normally in online spaces.